New York Cosmos (1971–1985): Cultural impact and influence on U.S. soccer

 However, just as Pelé had kick-started the development of soccer in the U.S., his retirement in 1977 would mark the start of a decline.
 With nobody of the same stature to personify the sport, the popularity that had been built up nosedived just as quickly as it had appeared.
 The league's television deal with ABC was lost at the end of 1980 and a salary cap, enforced before the 1984 season, caused many of the remaining overseas stars—lured to America by fat pay packets—to return to the European and South American leagues.
 The NASL collapsed abruptly in late 1984, and was not replaced by a new professional soccer league until Major League Soccer's first season in 1996.

 A feature-length documentary about the Cosmos, called Once in a Lifetime: The Extraordinary Story of the New York Cosmos, was released in theaters in 2006.
 The film, narrated by Matt Dillon, featured interviews with many of the players and personalities involved with the team.

+On several occasions since the team's folding, the Cosmos have been the inspiration for fashion lines.
+In 2010, the new owners of the trademarks partnered with Umbro to create a line of fashion clothing based on the Pelé-era Cosmos.
+This was followed in 2011 with a second "Blackout" line of Cosmos clothing, this time in all-black with monochromatic black logos, supposedly inspired by the New York City blackout of 1977.
+In February 2025, Admiral Sportswear announced it had partnered with the owners of the Cosmos brand to launch a new fashion line, based around the original club's Ralph Lauren-designed 1979 uniform.